IYURA2006/Assignment-2-UOE-/acknowledgements.md

 - Tutor: Damini Iyer
 - Date: 09/03/2025

+Below is listed the resources used for this project:

+<b> Course materials </b>

+Lecture slides: Helped in the understanding of loops and OOP concepts in Java.

+<b> Online resources </b>

+Stack Overflow
+It was used to see how string splitting done, conditionals, and leap year calculation.

+<b> Tools used </b>

+IntelliJ IDEA – It was used to code and test the Java code.
+Lucidchart – It was used to create the flowchart representation of the program.

+<b> Help  </b>

+Friends – They helped me with discussing different ways to solve the problems.

 <STYLE>
 * { /* Don't leave any empty lines or IntelliJ might not render correctly */ /* Text size */